smblott-github/delivery/README.md

    - I've used `delivery` to stream multiple streams from a DVB card to which only a single process can connect.

-   - I've also used `delivery` to fetch as single copy of an internet radio stream, then multicast it to multiple players throughout the house.
-It you're listening to BBC Radio 4 on three players all day, the bandwidth starts to add up.
+   - I've also used `delivery` to fetch a single copy of an internet radio stream, then deliver it to multiple players throughout the house.
+It you're listening to BBC Radio 4 on three players all day, the wasted bandwidth starts to add up.

 Arguments